 1. Gardening

 As long as you have the correct tools, a working knowledge of different plant species, and the right insurance, there’s no reason you can’t get started right away.
-Self-employed gardeners are typically contracted by businesses or members of the public.

-While regular clients will still expect you to come during the dark winter months, overall demand for your services can be much lower, so it’s important to factor that in when budgeting your earnings.
+While regular clients will still expect you to work during the dark winter months, overall demand for your services can be much lower, so it’s important to factor that in when budgeting your earnings.

 2. Cleaning